Fresno State vs. Boise State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 60.5-point total in four of nine games this season.
+- Fresno State and its opponents have gone over the current 61-point total in four of nine games this season.

-- The 60.5 total in this game is 1.2 points higher than the 59.3 average total in Broncos games this season.
+- The 61 over/under in this game is 1.7 points above the 59.3 average total in Broncos games this season.

 Fresno State Stats and Trends

-- Fresno State is 5-3 against the spread and 6-2 overall this season when the team scores more than 21.8 points.
+- Fresno State is 5-3 against the spread and 6-2 overall this season when the team puts up more than 21.8 points.

-- Fresno State is 4-3 against the spread and 6-1 overall when the team churns out over 404.1 yards.
+- Fresno State is 4-3 against the spread and 6-1 overall when the team piles up over 404.1 yards.

-- The Bulldogs have 17 turnovers this season, equal to the number of takeaways for the Broncos.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.